biswajit-k/design-patterns/notes.md

-So, for example, in a computer, we have different elements like - button, files, menu, etc Also we have different os like windows, apple.
+So, for example, in a computer, we have different elements like - button, files, menu, etc Also we have different operating system like windows, apple.
 Each have their own style of showing these elements.
 So, we can have factory for each OS.

 Advantages of using abstract factory-